-Class Trip and Community Service Finally, every spring, Camellia’s 8th grade class honors the completion of their grade school years with a special class trip.
-Eighth grade trips typically involve a journey into the natural world as well as a service component to allow opportunities for personal growth and further development of trust, self-reliance, confidence, independence, gratitude, and communication.
-Through collaboration between the class teacher and guides, students are led in a conscious way to reflect on their Camellia journey.
-This serves to provide a sense of closure and inwardly ready them for high school and beyond.
+Every Spring, Camellia’s 8th grade class honors the completion of their grade school years with a special class trip.
+This trip typically involves a journey into the natural world as well as a service component to allow opportunities for personal growth and further development of trust, self-reliance, confidence, independence, gratitude and communication.
+Through collaboration between the class teacher and guides, students are led in a conscious way to reflect on their grade school journey.
+This experience serves to provide a sense of closure and inwardly ready them for high school and beyond.

-Last year, students completed a nine-day hiking and community service trip along the Lost Coast in Northern California with Kroka Expeditions.
+In 2019, students completed a nine-day hiking and community service trip along the Lost Coast in Northern California with Kroka Expeditions.
 Students hiked 5-11 miles every day (in the rain), camped outdoors, cooked their meals over a fire, and complete community service projects on the property of the Frey Vineyards which was decimated by recent fires in Mendocino County.